Otago Harbour: Infrastructure and transport

 Substantial container port facilities exist at Port Chalmers, 9 km along the western shore from the harbour mouth.
 A channel along the western side of the harbour is regularly dredged, allowing vessels with a draught of 12.5 m to Port Chalmers, and 8 m all the way to the heart of Dunedin.
 New Zealand's frozen meat export trade was inaugurated at Port Chalmers in 1882.
 Portobello is home to one of New Zealand's leading marine research establishments, the Portobello Marine Laboratory, a department of the University of Otago.
 This lies at the harbour's edge on the tip of a small arm of the Otago Peninsula, the Portobello Peninsula.
 There are currently numerous sightseeing and fishing boats that can be chartered and one scheduled ferry from Port Chalmers to Portobello.

-The harbour is flanked by major roads leading from Dunedin to Port Chalmers (SH 88) and to Portobello and Otakou (Portobello Road).
+The harbour is flanked by major roads leading from Dunedin to Port Chalmers (SH 88) and to Portobello and Ōtākou (Portobello Road).
 A long-distance cycleway and walkway, Te Aka Ōtākou, runs parallel to both roads along the harbour's edge for 36 km.
 It was completed in 2023 and links Port Chalmers and Portobello.
 The South Island Main Trunk railway also runs parallel to the state highway on the western side of the harbour.
 Both of these routes cross causeways to navigate several of the harbour's bays, notably at Blanket Bay, between St Leonards and Port Chalmers.